Skip to cookie consent Skip to main content

 A doctor or concussion specialist can help you determine what to do if concussion symptoms persist.
 Treatment varies widely depending on the results of your examination and your individual needs.

-She emphasizes the importance of getting daily exercise that raises your heart rate.
-Keep the intensity level below the point when it triggers symptoms, she advises, but remember to stay physically and socially active.
+Dr. Daneshvar recommends physical therapy and aerobic activity.
+He emphasizes the importance of getting daily exercise that raises your heart rate, while minimizing risk of an additional brain injury.
+Remember to stay physically and socially active.
 The goal is to help you live your life as normally as possible.

 When can I return to sports after post-concussion syndrome?

-Your doctor will work with you to create a rehabilitation plan for safe return to sport or other activities.
+Your doctor will work with you to create an individualized rehabilitation plan for safe return to sport or other activities.

 Depending on your symptoms, their intensity, and how long they last, your doctors may refer you to other specialists, such as: